-For the first time, the festival was co-hosted by the new Judith Neilson Institute for Ideas and Journalism.
+For the first time, the festival was co-hosted by JNI.
 JNI’s support helped the festival bring some of the biggest names in global journalism to discuss the challenges of reporting in an increasingly volatile environment.

 “I don’t know how to deal with this new world,” said Maria Ressa, the CEO and editor-in-chief of Rappler, the groundbreaking digital newsite from the Philippines that has faced a barrage of lawsuits in the last year from the government of President Rodrigo Duterte.
 “I’m shocked, but living through it.”

 Ressa’s panel entitled “My Crime is Journalism” united her with Steve Coll, two-time Pulitzer winner, dean of the Columbia Journalism School and a member of JNI’s International Advisory Council.
 Also on the panel were Lina Attalah, co-founder and chief editor at Egyptian online newsite Madr Masr and Irina Borogan from Russia who both spoke of the attacks and state oppression they face for doing independent journalism.
 Peter Greste, who faced his own punishment – 400 days in an Egyptian jail while reporting for Al Jazeera – hosted the panel.

 Ressa warned that leaders across the world were “weaponizing” social media and blamed the tech giants for facilitating the manipulation and repression of journalists by governments.

 “If you cannot agree on the facts you cannot have trust, you cannot have truth, you cannot have democracy.”

 – Maria Ressa